sanjukhetavath/myob-tech-challenge/README.md

 - Whenever new code is merged to the main branch then the GitHub action will be triggered automatically.
 - On successful build completion, Tech Challange App will be provisioned in Azure Cloud
 - The secret variables are configured in Github
-- Full workflow about provisioning Tech Challange App and available in the [](.github/workflows/build.yml)
 ### Manual Deployment

 ### Installing Terraform